COLLAR X MALICE

 I have to admit, I thought Okazaki’s route would be pretty boring since it started very dull in the beginning.
 But man, it got so good in the middle (between Chapter 2 & 3) that I freakin’ yelped a few times scene after scene.
 This man is very stubborn yet very passionate.
 His route was also action-packed, so expect to see him and the heroine in one badass back-to-back fight scene.

 His route was a heart-pounding one that kept me at the edge of my seat.
-Romantic wise, I’d have to say a relationship with this Kei is one hell of a ride and very infuriating, at that (in a good way).
+Romantic wise, I’d have to say, a relationship with this man is one hell of a ride and it’s REALLY infuriating (in a good way).

 Read my full character review here.